PPC campaigns, email marketing, social media management, SEO optimization or good old fashioned word of mouth.

 How are you going to solve their problem?

-Educate them on best methods to find cheap flights / Offer a service that finds them cheaper flights
+Educate them on the best methods to find cheap flights / Offer a service that finds them cheaper flights.

-Why – Why do you need/need to improve this piece of copy?
+Why: Why do you need to improve this piece of copy?

-We want people to click the link to a purchase page in the email / We want more people to click the in email link
+We want people to click the link to a purchase page in the email. / We want more people to click the link in the email.

-How – How are you going to achieve the what?
+How: How are you going to achieve the goal?

-Email will detail time sensitive offer before presenting large CTA
+The email will detail a time-sensitive offer before presenting a large CTA.

 The answers above are nothing but placeholders for you right now.
-They’re based on your opinion which, whilst valid, counts for little in the eyes of your audience.
+They’re based on your opinion which, while valid, counts for little in the eyes of your audience.

 What the answers do provide is a direction.
 Sure it’s basic, but the simple act of writing out what you want to achieve will help you stay on track and quickly understand when you stray too far from the purpose.